Gene Rodrigues

 Gene Rodrigues is an American lawyer who served as Assistant Secretary of Energy (Electricity Delivery and Energy Reliability) in the United States Department of Energy.

 Rodrigues was nominated by President Joe Biden on September 2, 2022 and subsequently confirmed by voice vote of the U.S. Senate on December 21, 2022.
 He was sworn into office by U.S. Secretary of Energy Jennifer M. Granholm on January 9, 2023.
-Rodrigues served as the Assistant Secretary for Electricity until his resignation to President Donald J. Trump, effective January 20, 2025.
+Rodrigues served as the Assistant Secretary for Electricity until his resignation to President Donald Trump, effective January 20, 2025.

 Early life and education

 Rodrigues was born July 3, 1956, at Ashiya Air Base, Japan, to an American serviceman father and a Japanese mother who subsequently became a naturalized U.S. citizen.
 He earned his Bachelor of Science degree in Education from Northern Arizona University in 1980 and his Juris Doctor degree from the University of California, Hastings College of the Law (now, University of California Law San Francisco) in 1985.